spydhasage/Fluentform-Code-Manager/README.md

 ---
-## HTML OutPut Sample
+## HTML Output Sample

 <div id="verify-code-wrapper">
   <p><b>Note that Admission form costs ₦5,000.</b><br>
-  Click the button below to pay and fill your Admission Form or Fill the form if you have already been given an APPLICATION CODE.<br>
+  Click the button below to pay and fill out your Admission Form, or fill out the form if you have already been given an APPLICATION CODE <br>
   Contact 08113625555 or 08055849779 if you need any assistance with the process.<br>
   <a href="https://paystack.shop/pay/wesley"><button class="buy-form">BUY FORM</button></a></p>